arcus-azure/arcus.webapi/docs/features/correlation.md

 # Correlation Between HTTP Requests

-The `Arcus.WebApi.Correlation` library provides a way to add correlation between HTTP requests.
+The `Arcus.WebApi.Logging` library provides a way to add correlation between HTTP requests.

 This correlation is based the `RequestId` and `X-Transaction-ID` HTTP request/response headers, however, you can fully configure different headers in case you need to.